JMS plugin

 Tip

-If you are not sure about the JmsMessageType, use AUTO to allow the system to infer the type and display the result.
+If you are not sure about the JmsMessageType, use AUTO to allow the system to infer the JMS message type from the value’s runtime type (StringTextMessage, ByteArrayBytesMessage, other SerializableObjectMessage).

 Reference documentation